Many top swimmers are going slower than expected in the Olympic pool. Is it too shallow?

 Not so much.

-The culprit for the slower-than-expected times appears to be a pool that is slightly shallower than the optimal depth, which allows a couple of extra rows of prime deck-side seats to remain in use but creates more waves and turbulence rolling up to the surface.
+The culprit appears to be a pool that is slightly shallower than the optimal depth, which allows a couple of extra rows of prime deck-side seats to remain in use but creates more waves and turbulence rolling up to the surface.

-“I’ve heard the rumblings, but at the end of the day we’re here to race,” American star Katie Ledecky said.
-“We’re all fast swimmers.
+"I've heard the rumblings, but at the end of the day we're here to race," said American star Katie Ledecky, who picked up her first gold medal of the Games with a dominating win in the 1,500 freestyle.
+"We're all fast swimmers.
 We make the pool as fast as we want it to be.
-I’m not really thinking about it.”
+I'm not really thinking about it."

 Going forward, World Aquatics has mandated a minimum depth of 2.5 meters (8.2 feet) for swimming and water polo events, such as the portable pool that will be installed inside SoFi Stadium for the 2028 Los Angeles Games.